 Information about mental health: Basics, What To Look For, Talking About Mental Health, How To Get Help, etc.

 Provides information and facts on a range of mental health issues including depression and suicide.
-Distributes the SOS Signs of Suicide® Prevention Program to schools and organizations nation-wide.
+Distributes the Signs of Suicide (SOS) program to schools and organizations nation-wide.

 www.nami.org National Alliance on Mental Illness

 NAMI provides education; awareness and support; and advocacy for individuals, families and communities affected by mental illness.
 There are many local affiliates including a Cook County North Suburban affiliate (www.namiccns.org) that provides classes, support groups, lectures and resources, (all at no cost), to help with the many challenges that come to families and individuals in need.
 The contact for the Cook County North Suburban affiliate is Nancy Sussman, Program Director, available at firstname.lastname@example.org.

 www.rebeccasdream.org Rebecca’s Dream

 Changing the face of depression and Bipolar Disorder, their mission is to promote awareness and compassionate understanding of depression and bipolar disorder as real diseases.

 Provides information on cyberbullying as well as suicide prevention.
 Also has parenting tips for concerned parents.